Markovian Embedding of Nonlinear Memory via Spectral Representation: Prototypical physical models with nonlinear memory effects

 We consider the example corresponding to melting due to constant temperature at the fixed end, $f(t) = 1$, with the following analytical solution pair \citep{mitchell2009}:

-where the constant $\alpha$ satisfies the transcendental equation: $\sqrt{\pi} \alpha \exp(\alpha^2) \text{erf}(\alpha) = 1$.
-To avoid the degeneracy at $t=0$ due to zero-length domain, we let the process evolve for time $t_0>0$ to a non-zero domain length $l_0$.
-Prescribing $(\theta(x,t_0), l_0)$ as the initial state, we numerically evolve Eq.~\eqref{eq:markovianStefan} from $t_0$.
-Fig.~\ref{fig:stefansol} shows agreement between the numerical and analytical solutions (Eq.~\eqref{eq:exactinetrfaceloc}) for location of the interface, supplemented with the pointwise error.
+where the constant $\alpha$ satisfies the transcendental equation: $\sqrt{\pi} \alpha \exp(\alpha^2) \text{erf}(\alpha) = 1$ and $\text{erf}(\cdot)$ is the error function.
+To avoid the degeneracy at $t=0$ due to zero-length domain in this example, we let the process evolve for time $t_0>0$ to a non-zero domain length $l_0$.
+Prescribing $(\theta(x,t_0), l_0)$ as the initial state, we numerically evolve \cref{eq:markovianStefan} from $t_0$.
+Fig.~\ref{fig:stefansol} shows agreement between the numerical and analytical solutions (\cref{eq:exactinetrfaceloc}) for location of the moving front, supplemented with the pointwise error.
 In Fig.~\ref{fig:stefanHevolution}, we plot the pertinent history function in the truncated spectral space at different time instances.
-The highly oscillatory behaviour of $H(k,t)$ in the truncated $k-$domain is evident.
+The highly oscillatory behaviour of $H(\cdot)$ in the truncated $k-$domain is evident.
+Consequently, we are forced to include a larger number of Chebyshev nodes to numerically integrate the history function.